top of page

 drawings: the turner contemporary

 Margate’s Turner Contemporary opened in April 2011.
-The gallery, designed by the architect David Chipperfield, is located on the seafront on the same site where the artist J.M.W.
-Turner stayed when visiting the town and from where he looked out to sea, capturing the skies of Thanet in his watercolours and drawings.
+The gallery, designed by the architect David Chipperfield, is located on the seafront on the same site that the artist J.M.W.
+Turner stayed when visiting the town and looked out to sea, capturing the skies of Thanet in his watercolours and drawings.

 bottom of page